Essentials of the Build Process

 To move up the ladder, there's plenty more to be done.
 First of all, automation must be made available to all levels of the team, from production down to developer.
 Each member of the team needs the same assurance that the right stuff is being built: developer, integration, verification, production.

 It's one thing to automate the build, but in a continuous or regular integration cycle, there could be a lot of work in deciding what's going into the build, especially in larger projects.
-So what's the secret to successful regular builds?
-Make sure you have quality going into the builds.
-To get a series of quality builds it's important to make sure of 2 things: start with a stable build; ensure the changes going into the build are of high quality.
+What is the secret to successful regular builds?
+It’s important to make sure that you have quality going into the builds.
+To get a series of quality builds it's important to make sure of 2 things: start with a stable build and then ensure that the changes going in are of high quality.

-If you've got a half-baked build to start with, don't open the floodgates for other changes.
-First stablize the build through intensive debugging and changes that move the quality forward only.
-Once you have a stable build you're in a good position for the second requirement - high quality changes.
+If you have a mediocre build to begin with, don't open the floodgates for other changes.
+First, stabilize the build through intensive debugging and changes that move the quality forward only.
+Once you have a stable build, you're in a good position for the second requirement: high quality changes.

 High quality software changes are a product of many factors: